tools4abdul/slack-solidarity-helper-tools/README.md

 `INTERNAL_CRON_SECRET` gates the scheduler-only endpoints under `/api/internal/`.
 Generate with `openssl rand -hex 32`.

+**The app schedules its own syncs on Fly.** The VAN catalog sync, the Mobilize event and signup syncs and the Slack invite audit are run by the app itself (`src/lib/server/scheduler.ts`), which calls those endpoints on its own machine.
+GitHub Actions ran them before, but GitHub treats a schedule as best effort: the VAN sync, asked for 37 times a day, ran 5–7 times, with gaps of over six hours.
+The workflows still run as a backup, and an extra run does nothing harmful because every endpoint takes a lock.
+The times are set in both places, so a change to one belongs in the other.
+The scheduler starts only when `FLY_APP_NAME` is set (Fly sets it), so it never runs locally.
+It needs `INTERNAL_CRON_SECRET`, and `IN_APP_SCHEDULER=off` turns it off and leaves the runs to the workflows.
+With more than one machine up, only one runs each slot.
+A run that fails is logged under `[scheduler]`; there is no red workflow run to notice it by.

 The one exception is `/api/internal/van-export-callback`, which VAN calls.
 VAN **requires** a `webhookUrl` on every export job, stores it, and echoes it back on every later read of that job — so the URL it holds carries a per-turf HMAC (`?turf=&token=`) keyed by `INTERNAL_CRON_SECRET` rather than the secret itself.
 A leak of one of those tokens buys a queue drain for one turf and nothing else; the secret would have opened all seven internal endpoints.
 Rotating `INTERNAL_CRON_SECRET` invalidates outstanding tokens, so in-flight export jobs fall back to being collected by the next scheduled `van-sync` run.

 **Openfield is retired, and so is the provider seam it sat behind.** `DOOR_KNOCK_PROVIDER`, `OPENFIELD_BASE_URL`/`_USERNAME`/`_PASSWORD` and `DOOR_KNOCK_CHANNEL_ID` are no longer read by anything, and the nightly snapshot, its workflow, its on-demand refresh endpoint and the Slack canvas watcher are gone with it.
 Deployments can delete those secrets, and the Slack app no longer needs the `files:read` scope or the `file_change` event subscription.